ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 connection on at least one usable candidate Protocol Stack over at least one candidate Path.
 No Receive events (see {{receiving}}) will occur until after the Ready event for connections established using Initiate.
+\[MICHAEL: This is a difficult read.
+Can we phrase this as "...will occur before the Ready event for connections...", or did you have a specific reason to write "until after the Ready event"?]

 Connection -> InitiateError&lt;>